 In practice, General Motors and Nissan are closest to that limit.
-Through December 2015, GM had sold 95,403 Chevy Volts, Chevy Spark EVs, and Bolt EVs, plus Cadillac ELRs and CT6 PHEVs—and Nissan had sold 89,561 Leafs.
+Through December 2017, GM had sold 168,183 plug-in cars—Chevy Volts, Spark EVs, and Bolt EVs, plus Cadillac ELRs and CT6 PHEVs—and Nissan had sold 114,825 Leafs.

-Tesla doesn't break out its sales by market, but it has likely sold about 50,000 electric cars.
+Tesla doesn't break out its sales by market, but its U.S. sales are likely about 170,000 electric cars.

-Not every single U.S. sale will result in a credit, either--although between sales to eligible individuals and credits that go to lease financing companies, most will.
+Importantly, not every U.S. sale results in a credit, either--although, between sales to eligible individuals and credits that go to lease financing companies, most of them will.

-But you still have some time before any maker starts to get close to that 200,000 total--so you can safely keep shopping.
+But you still have at least a few months before General Motors and Tesla near that 200,000 total—so you can safely keep shopping.